 When you are approaching a deadline for your online publication, you often don’t have time to ask permission to use a photo.
 If there are budgetary constraints, a photo might be too expensive.
 Does this mean quickly finding attractive, quality images for a low price (or for free!) is impossible?
 Certainly not!
 Free stock photo sites are the answer to this problem: Google ‘free stock photos’ and discover a wide selection of good-quality free image libraries.
 But be aware that you will sometimes be required to include a credit.
-Here are the five best free stock photo sites to get you started.

 Need inspiration in your search for images?
 Read our blog about using images.